-On March 31, 2010, the Drug Enforcement Agency (DEA) published its Interim Final Rule (IFR) addressing electronic prescriptions (e-prescribing) for controlled substances, 75 Federal Register 16236.
-Up until now, the DEA has been concerned that the lack of security controls for e-prescribing of controlled substances would lead to higher levels of illegal use.
-That concern, along with the rigid requirements of the Controlled Substances Act of 1970 (CSA), have been a barrier for DEA in moving forward with its e-prescribing rule, which was originally proposed in June 2008.
+On March 31, 2010, the Drug Enforcement Agency (DEA) published its Interim Final Rule (IFR) addressing electronic prescriptions (e-prescribing) for controlled substances, 75 Federal Register 16236 (effective June 1, 2010).
+Prior to this, the DEA had been concerned that the lack of security controls for e-prescribing of controlled substances would lead to higher levels of illegal use.
+That concern, along with the rigid requirements of the Controlled Substances Act of 1970 (CSA), had been a barrier for DEA in moving forward with its e-prescribing rule, which was originally proposed in June 2008.
 The DEA’s IFR cites the passage of the Health Information Technology for Economic and Clinical Health (HITECH) Act, which was part of the American Recovery and Reinvestment Act of 2009 (ARRA), and HITECH’s encouragement of e-prescribing, as one impetus for propelling this issue forward.
 DEA also indicated that the lack of a mature standard that allows for electronic interoperability (i.e. formatting of prescription data) among e-prescribing applications (e.g., from physician to pharmacy) was another reason to forge ahead and fill the gap.

 The IFR Preamble notes the uniqueness of the CSA in that it sets forth acts that are “permissible” under the Act as opposed to acts that are prohibited.
 Accordingly, if the act is not listed as permissible, then it is prohibited.
 Specifically, the CSA requires a “written prescription” for Schedule II controlled substances except in emergency situations, while allowing “written or oral” prescriptions for Schedule III and IV controlled substances.
 Allowing the transmission of an electronic prescription is not included in the CSA as a permissible act.
 As the IFR recognizes, however, the CSA and most DEA regulations were written when most physician orders, particularly prescriptions, were done on paper.